TWINGSISTER/Moodle-Tests-Repository/README.md

 # Moodle Tests Repository
-In this repo project you will find a collection of activities for Moodle.
+In this repository project you will find a collection of activities for Moodle.

 These tests can be used with Moodle installing in your Moodle site the plugin for a modified qtype for Geogebra.